Skip Navigation

 7-OH Kratom Tablet Lawsuits

-In addition to Kernisky’s complaint, a separate complaint (PDF) was filed by Edward Zachary Korte and Steven Ray in the U.S. District Court for the Western District of Missouri on September 18, naming CBD American Shaman LLC, Stephen Vincent Sanders II, SVS Enterprises LLC, Shaman Botanicals and various unnamed parties as defendants.
+In addition to Kernisky’s kratom lawsuit, a separate complaint (PDF) was filed by Edward Zachary Korte and Steven Ray in the U.S. District Court for the Western District of Missouri on September 18, naming CBD American Shaman LLC, Stephen Vincent Sanders II, SVS Enterprises LLC, Shaman Botanicals and various unnamed parties as defendants.

 Like Kernisky, Korte and Ray allege that American Shaman’s “Advanced Alkaloid” tablets contain 7-OH, which they claim the defendants have consistently misrepresented as an herbal remedy or dietary supplement, despite in fact being a highly addictive substance along the lines of many opioids.